-We all know how frustrating it can be to find hairline cracks showing up on our stucco homes or commercial buildings.
-Unfortunately, stucco cracks are a reality in the stucco business.
-However, we should not condemn stucco because of tiny, hairline cracks that appear in only a few places; stucco has so many outstanding qualities it is impossible to beat.
+We all know how frustrating it can be to find hairline cracks showing up on our stucco wall.
+Unfortunately, cracks are a reality in the stucco business.
+However, we should not condemn stucco because of tiny, hairline cracks that appear in only a few places.
+In fact, it’s entirely possible to fix those annoying stucco cracks.

-There are several ways to go about repairing stucco cracks including filling in the stucco cracks with stucco-sand elastomeric caulking materials to applications of fiberglass mesh, bitumen mesh and base coat.
+There are several ways to go about repairing stucco cracks.
+These range from filling in the stucco cracks with stucco-sand elastomeric caulking materials to applying fiberglass mesh, bitumen mesh and base coat.

-We at Old Pueblo Stucco, L.L.C. strive to insure that the repair of your stucco cracks will be addressed properly whether the repairs involve just a simple application of elastomeric caulk material and stucco finish to more elaborate applications of bitumen mesh and base coat with stucco finish.
-Give us a call and we will repair your stucco cracks no matter their level of difficulty.
+At Old Pueblo Stucco L.L.C., we strive to provide dependable stucco crack repairs.
+Whether the repairs involve a simple application of elastomeric caulk material and stucco finish or a more elaborate application of bitumen mesh and base coat with stucco finish, we’ll get the job done right the first time!
+Give us a call and we will repair your stucco for you.